a loaf of sourdough bread on a wood cutting board

 Easy Sourdough Bread Ingredients

-- Sourdough starter – Use a sourdough starter that’s been fed recently and shows signs of life.
-An active sourdough starter will have plenty of bubbles, risen by almost double, and have a pleasant yeasty aroma similar to beer.
+• Sourdough starter – Use a sourdough starter that’s been fed recently and shows signs of life.
+An active sourdough starter has plenty of bubbles, doubled in size, and a pleasant yeasty aroma.

-- Flour – Bread flour will have a higher protein content that will lend to a taller rise and chewier crust.
+• Flour – Bread flour has a higher protein content that lends to a taller rise and chewier crust.
 However, don’t let not having bread flour stop you.
 I have baked plenty of sourdough loaves using all-purpose flour with beautiful results.

 How to Make Sourdough Bread Instructions

-The beautiful thing about this recipe is that there is so much room for it to be flexible.
-I’ll admit, when I first started to make sourdough, the flexibility was frustrating.
+The beautiful thing about this recipe is that its so flexible.
+I’ll admit, when I first started to make sourdough, the flexibility was frustrating because I didn’t understand the process.
 I wanted a predictable schedule with some hard and fast guidelines.
-It was frustrating because I didn’t understand the process.
-The best way to gain better understanding is to simply do.
-With each experience you’ll gain new insights and it will become like second nature.
+However, the best way to gain a better understanding is to simply do.
+With each experience, you gain new insight.
+With time and practice, baking sourdough bread becomes second nature.

 Feed the Starter | Mix the Levain